AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_01_CONTEXT.md

 **Guidance**

-This assertion is satisfied to the extent that we have traced and captured source code for XYZ and all of its dependencies (including transitive dependencies, all the way down), and for all of the tools used to construct XYZ from source, and have mirrored versions of these inputs under our control.
+This assertion is satisfied to the extent that we have traced and captured source code for uProtocol and all of its dependencies (including transitive dependencies, all the way down), and for all of the tools used to construct uProtocol from source, and have mirrored versions of these inputs under our control.

 'Mirrored' in this context means that we have a version of the upstream project that we keep up-to-date with additions and changes to the upstream project,